 - Wash and cut strawberries into quarters or halves, depending on the size of your strawberries.

-- Peel and cut the red onion in half.
-Then thinly slice the red onion into half moons.
+- Thinly slice the red onion into half moons.

 - Drain bocconcini from brine and set aside for assembly.

 - Finely chop capers and place in a small mixing bowl.